-The Authority's MTRP for 2020/21 to 2023/24 shows the level of budgeted efficiency/ savings planned for each of the four years, which form an integral part of the overall revenue budget strategy.
-In addition, the Authority's efficiency savings/initiatives during 2019/20 are mainly on track to deliver an underspend which will be used, subject to the approval of the FRA, to contribute to the Pay Award Reserve.
+The Authority's MTRP for 2024/25 to 2027/28 shows the level of budgeted efficiency/ savings planned for each of the four years, which form an integral part of the overall revenue budget strategy.
+In addition, the Authority's efficiency savings/initiatives during 2023/24 are mainly on track to deliver an underspend which will be used, subject to the approval of the FRA, to contribute to the Collection Fund deficit Reserve.

-As well as making significant savings in previous years, from 2010/11 to 2019/20 £6.493m has been reduced from budgets through budget scrutiny and savings/efficiencies, the Authority's plans for 2020/21 and beyond include making additional significant efficiency savings through:
+As well as making significant savings in previous years, from 2010/11 to 2023/24 nearly £8m has been reduced from budgets through budget scrutiny and savings/efficiencies, the Authority's plans for 2024/25 and beyond include making additional significant efficiency savings through:

-- > Further operational and non-operational reviews - Efficiency improvements from investments in ICT - Procurement savings from new contracts such as Personal Protective Equipment (PPE) - Collaboration savings - Income generation
+- Further operational and non-operational reviews

+- > Efficiency improvements from investments in ICT

+- Procurement savings from new contracts

+- Collaboration savings

+- Income generation